tfsumon/byteboltsec-hugo-test/content/english/_index.md

     designation: "Technical Director, Red Cursor"
     image: "images/brands/RC.png"

-  - quote: "“Breachsense data is extremely pinpointed and more actionable than any other solution we’ve used, giving us the employee and customer details needed to mitigate the threat."
+  - quote: "Our Security Colony platform relies on Breachsense data as part of our monitoring and scoring service.
+The data is continuously updated and high quality.
+The team has been great to work with!"
     name: "Nick Elsmore"
     designation: "SVP Professional Services, Trustwave"
     image: "images/brands/TW.png"